canonical-ols/style-guides/style/react.md

 #### React classes should be named

-Use a named variable or `displayName` property for React to properly store name of the class -- this helps when debugging components.
+Use a named const for React to properly store name of the class -- this helps when debugging components.

-Preferred syntax:
+Yes:

 ```js
 const MyComponent = React.createClass({